tylercall/online-experiment-guide/README.md

 If you have enforced that your participants can only complete the Qualtrics survey once (and therefore can only be redirected to Pavlovia once), you may also choose to pass a query string parameter of `session` to Pavlovia: `https://run.pavlovia.org/joe.researcher/my-first-study?participant=${e://Field/id}&session=001`

 This example assumes you only allow participants to complete the Qualtrics survey once and access Pavlovia from Qualtrics once
-Value of “participant” should be the id passed to Qualtrics from SONA and saved into your Qualtrics survey.
+Value of `“participant”` should be the id passed to Qualtrics from SONA and saved into your Qualtrics survey.
-You can dynamically insert the participants’ ID into the redirect URL with the following syntax: ${e://Field/id}, where “id” is the Qualtrics field name where the SONA id was stored in the survey (see above)
+You can dynamically insert the participants’ ID into the redirect URL with the following syntax: `${e://Field/id}`, where “id” is the Qualtrics field name where the SONA id was stored in the survey (see above)
-Here is an example redirect link with query string filled out: https://run.pavlovia.org/joe.researcher/my-first-study?participant=${e://Field/id}&session=001
+Here is an example redirect link with query string filled out: `https://run.pavlovia.org/joe.researcher/my-first-study?participant=${e://Field/id}&session=001`

-# Pavlovia
+## §2c.
+Pavlovia

 (coming soon)

+# §3.
+Ensure high quality survey data

+Qualtrics surveys are highly customizable, and their [documentation](https://www.qualtrics.com/support/survey-platform/survey-module/survey-module-overview/) is a great way to familiarize yourself with the options available.

+The length and complexity of your survey will depend on the needs of your study.
+Here are some general guidelines for survey design, all of which are possible in Qualtrics:

+* Use appropriate field types
+* Validate your inputs
+* Make required fields required
+* Use conditional show/hide logic to ensure that participants only see (and only answer) the questions that apply to them
+* Prevent participants from completing survey more than once

-# Granting credit in SONA
+# 4. Granting credit in SONA

 You can grant credit to SONA participants in two ways.
 First, you can manually grant credit in the SONA platform.
 Second, you can automatically grant credit to participants after they complete the study.
 Note that if you choose to implement automatic credit granting, this will only work for participants who complete the study.
 If you want to grant credit to participants who partially complete your study, you will need to do this manually.